Skip to main content

 Can You Afford the Debt?

 When considering a loan also consider whether you’ll be able to repay it.
 Keep in mind that you may have to continue borrowing student loans each year that you’re in school.
 Your student loan payment obligation will reduce what you can spend in the future on a car, home, furniture, other living expenses, and family.
 It’s important to keep your borrowing to a minimum.
+Before you take out a loan, make sure you’ve considered all possible options for funding your education.
+Search for additional scholarships, consider a part-time job, or talk to your financial aid office.

 Remember the 1% rule.